chili-chips-ba/openCologne/4.Advanced--3--FM-Transmitter/README.md

 ## Introduction

+The _FM Transmitter_ example is a simple, purely digitally-generated 105MHz which is then frequency-modulated with a 1kHz beep signal.
+It can be picked up, demodulated and heard on a standard FM Radio Reciever, where it sounds like Morse-code.
+It is however much more than Morse that merely turns the carrier on and off.

-The FM Transmitter in this example is a simple beep generator that can be picked up at FM frequencies with a valid FM Radio Reciever.
-The best way to test this out is with an oldschool FM radio reciever and on the chance that you don't have one you can use your phone with headphones that act as an antenna to tune the FM Radio to the Transmitters frequency.
+The best way to test it is by using an old-school analog AM/FM "transistor" radio from the seventies.
+Should you not have one of those oldies, you can load one of the many "FM Receiver" apps to your new millennium cell phone, where headphones then serve as an antenna, and touch-screen tune to this frequency.

-The used VHDL and Verilog modules are:
+This example is ported to GateMate FPGA and Olimex board from [ulx3s-misc](https://github.com/emard/ulx3s-misc/tree/master/examples/fm).
+We would like to use this occasion to point the interested read to the complementary digital receiver design known as [flearadio](https://github.com/emard/flearadio).

+## Design structure

+This is a mixed-language design, written in a combination of VHDL and Verilog RTL.
+It consists of the following modules:
 * top_fm.v
 * fmgen_test.vhd
 * fmgen.vhd